-The years 2[phone redacted] were very challenging for my family.
+The years 2002-2004 were very challenging for my family.
 After ringing in the year 2002, my mom was diagnosed with stage four colon cancer, only given a short period of time to live.
 This took a huge toll on the family, but we all remained strong for her.
 Ironically, she was the strongest out of all of us.
 She was still with us in 2003 and things started to normalize.
 Things were getting better.

 Near the end of year 2003, the unexpected happened.
 Coming home from a trip to Walmart, I wanted to show my sister, Kimberly, the new toy I had purchased.
 What I saw changed the rest of my life.
 My sister took her own life.
 She was in the hospital for two weeks, and I will never forget the doctors and nurses telling my family and I that my sister wouldn’t make it.

 Out of all of us, my mother was the most distraught, but she continued to remain strong.
 Strong for her kids, strong for me.
 She passed away five months later, three days after Mother’s Day.
 She lived a whole two and a half years after her diagnosis when doctors thought she had no more than six months to live.
 Amazing.

 While the events leading up to my mother’s passing affected my entire family, I remember a weight being lifted off the family when my mother passed.
 She wasn’t suffering anymore, and we knew she was now with Kim.

 After these events, my dad continued to instill the importance of education in every single one of us.
 My two sisters and I graduated with high honors in high school, my two sisters have successfully earned their masters degrees, and I will soon begin a masters program as well.
 I remember Kim being a bright student as well, always taking home certificates and trophies for her accomplishments.
 I’m pretty sure Kim would have been successful in anything she set her mind too as well.